This post may contain affiliate links. You can view our affiliate disclosure here.

 Software goes hand-in-hand with the tracking system, taking the measured data parameters and converting them into a useful visual format that simulates actually being on a golf course.

-Only certain software solutions are compatible with a given launch monitor or simulator system; there are technical workarounds that can allow you to use software that you normally wouldn’t be able to, but we don’t recommend most people go down this route.
+Not all software solutions are compatible with a given launch monitor or simulator system; there are technical workarounds that can allow you to use software that you normally wouldn’t be able to, but we don’t recommend most people go down this route.

 Here are golf simulator softwares that are compatible with each of the tracking systems listed in the previous section:

-As you can tell, E6 CONNECT is widely available on most golf simulator systems.
+As you can see, E6 CONNECT is widely available on most golf simulator systems.
 This is one of the most powerful software solutions on the market that has pretty much every feature you could ask for, including practice ranges, full course play, multiplayer formats, mini-games, skills challenges, and online tournaments.

-Golf simulator isn’t cheap, but it’s necessary if you want to play your favourite golf courses from the comfort of your own home.
+Golf simulator software isn’t cheap, but it’s necessary if you want to play your favourite golf courses from the comfort of your own home.

 Projectors are an optional component of golf simulators, but they are probably not something you’ll be able to DIY.